 Philosophy East and West was founded by Charles A. Moore in 1951 as an extension of the work of the East-West Philosophers’ Conferences.
 It was intended to provide a major scholarly outlet for philosophers pursuing work in Asian and comparative thought.
 Professor Hajime Nakamura, Director of the Eastern Institute in Tokyo, has stated that “Philosophy East and West is the preeminent journal of Comparative Philosophy published in English.
 During the many years of its publication it has made available to readers the outstanding research of Western and Asian scholars in areas as diverse as Indian logic and Chinese social philosophy.”
 The Journal’s editorial policy states that special attention is given to specialized articles that relate philosophy to the arts, literature, science, and social practice of Asian civilizations, and original contributions that have an intercultural basis.

-From 1967 to 1986 Philosophy East and West was edited by Eliot Deutsch, and at present the Journal is edited by Roger T. Ames along with associate editor Arindam Chakrabarti.
+From 1967 to 1986 Philosophy East and West was edited by Eliot Deutsch, and at present the Journal is edited by Roger T. Ames with the editorial assistance of Jennifer Jackson.
 They are assisted by an Editorial Board consisting of Tamara Albertini, John Berthrong, Amita Chatterjee, Chung-Ying Cheng, Vrinda Dalmiya, Eliot Deutsch, Jonardon Ganeri, Jay Garfield, Chad Hansen, Masato Ishida, Philip J. Ivanhoe, Oliver Leaman, John Maraldo, J. N. Mohanty, Steve Odin, Graham Parkes, Rajam Raghunathan, Lisa Raphals, Henry Rosemont Jr., Mark Siderits, and Tu Wei-ming.
 Special issues of the Journal have been devoted to topics as diverse as “Problems of the Self,” “Existence: An East-West Dialogue,” “Philosophy and Revolution,” and “Environmental Ethics”.